In the Wake of Coronavirus Outbreak, UP Govt Cancels 'Holi Milan' Event

 File photo of Uttar Pradesh chief minister Yogi Adityanath.

-Lucknow: In view of coronavirus, Uttar Pradesh Governor Anandiben Patel has cancelled the March 9 'Holi Milan' programme as a preventive measure, the Raj Bhawan said on Saturday.
+Lucknow: In light of coronavirus outbreak, Uttar Pradesh Governor Anandiben Patel has cancelled Monday's 'Holi Milan' programme as a preventive measure, the Raj Bhawan said on Saturday.

 Earlier, Chief Minister Yogi Adityanath had decided to stay away from 'Holi Milan' programmes and had appealed to people to refrain from attending social functions in view of coronavirus.